4 Metrics Every Restaurant Should Be Tracking

 4 Metrics Every Restaurant Should Be Tracking blog header image

 A recent study by the National Restaurant Association found, one in three of quick-service openings and one in four fast-casual job openings go to people getting their first work experience in hospitality.
-Anyone who’s worked in the foodservice industry knows that employees are the lifeblood of customer satisfaction and repeat business, but lack of experience can negatively impact your business.

 There are four key metrics restaurants need to keep track of when on-boarding new staff to evaluate their impact on operating profit.

-What is sales per labor hour?
+What is Sales per Labor Hour?

-Sales per labor hour is a way of measuring the productivity of your staff.
-It’s an analysis that takes into account revenue earned and labor hours recorded.
+It’s an analysis that takes into account sales revenue earned and labor hours recorded.
 Analysis of your sales per labor hour can help you determine if you are getting a good return on the investment in your staff.
+Since you’re likely spending a lot of money on labor, you want to make sure you’re maximizing your return on that expenditure.

 According to the NRA, for limited-service restaurants, the median total sales per full-time equivalent employee is $45.33 per hour ($68,571 per year).
 The sales per labor hour metric gives you insight into the productivity of your staff.
 Is your staff reaching $45 per hour in sales?

-How do you calculate sales per labor hour?
+How do you Calculate Sales per Labor Hour?

 To calculate sales per labor hour, you divide the total amount of revenue earned by the number of labor hours worked by all employees.
 Sales per labor hour is also referred to as sales per employee hour, and it enables you to make adjustment to hit your target profits.
 It will also help you determine if you’ve budgeted too much for labor.
 You may need to cut the number of employees to maximize profitability.
 Knowing your average restaurant sales can also be helpful.
 Be sure to make a frequent analysis of every metric to ensure you’re measuring all you need to have the most success.